geudde/attic-chest/pages/03.season-2/10.meeting-22/06.anacreon/docs.md

 > An Anti-Thalestris

-From Nature horns the Bulls derive
+From nature horns the bulls derive
 &emsp;The horse his feet which never tire
 She to the hare did swiftness give
-&emsp;To Lions, their courageous fire
+&emsp;To lions, their courageous fire

-Their wings for flight to Birds she gave
+Their wings for flight to birds she gave
-To Fish their fins which cut the wave
+To fish their fins which cut the wave
 Their prudence last bestowed on men
 For woman left what present then?
 Beauty — more sure than spear or shield